dpauwels/WebRTC-client-Virtual-Wall/README.md

 - logging to file: each second, the client logs the following bitrates:
   - googActualEncBitrate
   - googAvailableSendBandwidth
-  - googAvailableReceiveBandwidth
-  - googRetransmitBitrate
-  - googTargetEncBitrate
-  - googBucketDelay
-  - googTransmitBitrate

   These logs are both written to the console and a file (debugout.txt).
-On default, this file is downloaded 10 seconds after the page is loaded.
+  - On default, this file is downloaded 10 seconds after the page is loaded.
 This time can be set with the parameter log_duration in seconds.
 E.g: ``` https://server:8443/r/1?log_duration=60 ```
+  - It is possible to log every available statistic every second.
+Set parameter ``` full_log=true ``` in the URL